almostengr/fpp-weather-monitor-plugin/user_guide/settings.md

 # Plugin Settings

-Go to Status/Control > Weather Monitor (under Plugins) to modify the settings for this plugin.
+Go to Status/Control > Weather Monitor (under Plugins subheading) to modify the settings for this plugin.

-## Weather Station ID
+## NWS Weather Station ID

 If you know the weather station ID that is closest to your show, can enter it.
 Entering "0000", will have the system automatically populate the station ID for you.
 Station ID is dependent upon the